 - A. Union initiated mid-term bargaining will address negotiable subjects of bargaining as defined by 5 U.S.C.
 71 and applicable case law.
 The parties agree that Management may elect or not elect to bargain over subjects relating to 5 U.S.C.
-7106(b)(1) regarding Union initiated mid-term bargaining matters. - B. The parties agree that the Union may only initiate mid-term bargaining on matters not contained in or covered by the National Agreement and not waived.
+7106(b)(1) regarding Union initiated midterm bargaining matters. - B. The parties agree that the Union may only initiate mid-term bargaining on matters not contained in or covered by the National Agreement and not waived.
 The terms "contained in and covered by" and "waived" have the meanings as defined by FLRA case law. - C. The Union will provide Management with reasonable advance notice of its desire to engage in Union initiated bargaining with an explanation of the matter in question.
 Also, the notice will include an initial proposal and suggested dates for bargaining.
-A particular demand will only cover one proposed change and will identify the affected employees. - D. Union initiated mid-term negotiations will be conducted only at the General Committee or Component Level. - E. Union initiated mid-term bargaining can be invoked one time per year by each Council president and one time per year by a spokesperson of the General Committee (Maximum of 7 bargaining sessions can be invoked each year).
-If any of the Council Presidents or the Spokesperson do not invoke Union initiated mid-term bargaining in any given year of the National Agreement, there will be no carryover from year to year.
+A particular demand will only cover one proposed change and will identify the affected employees. - D. Union initiated mid-term negotiations will be conducted only at the General Committee Level. - E. Union initiated mid-term bargaining can be invoked one time per year at the General Committee Level.
+There will be no carryover from year to year.
 For purposes of this Article, a year is defined as the effective date of the National Agreement to the year anniversary of the Agreement.